 Using the DNS TXT Record to perform Domain Verification

 Article Purpose: This article provides a step-by-step instructions on how to verify domain ownership using the DNS TXT Record Verification Method.
 This method is ideal for customers who can easily modify DNS records.
-If this is not the domain verification method you are looking for, please go here to view all options.

 Note: This method is applicable to